Why Using Facebook Is Important for Senior Living Communities

 Social media is a means of communication and the vast majority of people today use some form of social media.
 As a business, you should want to reach your audience wherever they are—and that includes social media.
 But before you jump to conclusions about what social media platform(s) to use, make sure you understand your target audience and what social platforms they are present on.

-Many senior care communities have personas that include adult children of the elderly.
+Many senior living communities have personas that include adult children of the elderly.
 Adults in their 40s, for example, may be planning for the elder care of their parents.
-People in their 40s are well represented on social media, so in order to increase the occupancy of your senior care facility, you may choose to target individuals in their 40s who are active on social media.
+People in their 40s are well represented on social media, so in order to increase the occupancy of your senior living facility, you may choose to target individuals in their 40s who are active on social media.

 Social media is an ever-present reality.
 Although there is debate as to how much, most people agree that social media impacts search rankings.
 Review sites also impact traffic because companies with better reviews are more likely to get more traffic and business.
 Social sites like Facebook provide reviews just like Yelp and Google, so maintaining an active presence on these platforms, responding to reviews, and encouraging reviews, all help your online marketing efforts and therefore your business bottom line.

-Why Facebook Is Important for Senior Care Communities
+Why Facebook Is Important for Senior Living Communities

 We operate with limited resources.
 As an organization, you need to understand your actual capacity.
 You don’t want to open a social media account only to be unable to maintain it.
 It is better to not have an account than to have an inactive account and never respond to inquiries.
 You need to focus your efforts where you will get the most return.
 Facebook may be one of the most important.